Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Introduction

 \begin{thmx}[Theorem \ref{Trldldgen}] Given a background $(\Sigma,N,g)$ satisfying Assumption \ref{Aimm} there is a minimum $\kcirmin\in\N$ (see \ref{Dkmin}) such that for each $\kcir \in\N$ with $\kcir \geq \kcirmin$ and any $\mbold \in \{m, -m, -2m\}^{ \lceil\kcir/2\rceil } $, with $m$ large enough in terms of $\kcir$, there is a family of LD solutions satisfying the required assumptions (see \ref{A:FLD}) in Theorem \ref{TA}, with the singularities concentrating along $\kcir$ parallel circles and the alignment and number of singularities at each circle prescribed by the entries of $\mbold$. \end{thmx}

 Combining this with Theorem \ref{TA} (or \ref{Ttheory}) we obtain

-\begin{thmx}[Theorem \ref{Tconstruct}] Given $(\Sigma,N,g)$, $\kcir\in\N$, and any $\mbold$ as in Theorem \ref{TB}, there is a minimal doubling containing one catenoidal bridge close to each singularity of one of the LD solutions in Theorem \ref{TB}.
+\begin{thmx}[Theorem \ref{Tconstruct}] Given $(\Sigma,N,g)$, $\kcir\in\N$, and any $\mbold$ as in Theorem \ref{TB}, there is a minimal doubling containing one catenoidal bridge close to each singularity of one of the LD solutions in Theorem \ref{TB} and satisfying (i)-(v) in Theorem \ref{TA}.
 Moreover as $m\to\infty$ with fixed $\kcir$ the corresponding minimal doublings converge in the appropriate sense to $\Sigma$ covered twice. \end{thmx}

 In Part III of this article we apply Theorem \ref{TC} (that is \ref{Tconstruct}) to construct new self-shrinkers of the mean curvature flow via doubling the spherical self-shrinker in Theorem \ref{Tmainsph} or via doubling the Angenent torus \cite{angenent} in Theorem \ref{Tmaintor}.
-We also construct by adjusting the results and proofs in Parts II and III, new complete embedded minimal surfaces of finite total curvature with four catenoidal ends in the Euclidean three-space via doubling the catenoid in Theorem \ref{Tmaincat}, and new free boundary embedded minimal surfaces in the unit ball via doubling the critical catenoid in Theorem \ref{Tmainccat}.
+By adjusting the results and proofs in Parts II and III, we also construct new complete embedded minimal surfaces of finite total curvature with four catenoidal ends in the Euclidean three-space via doubling the catenoid in Theorem \ref{Tmaincat}, and new free boundary embedded minimal surfaces in the unit ball via doubling the critical catenoid in Theorem \ref{Tmainccat}.